New to the database?

 -

-- Crosses can be of different types (biparental, self, open, bulk, bulk_self, bulk_open, or doubled_haploid)
+- Crosses can be of different types (biparental, self, open, backcross, sib, polycross, bulk, bulk_open, bulk_self, doubled_haploid, or dihaploid_induction)

-- An individual cross can be linked to the specific female plot or plant, as well as the specific male plot or plant.
+- An individual cross can be linked to a female plot or plant, as well as a male plot or plant.

 - A cross can have a number of properties associated to it, such as number of flowers, pollination date, etc.